3dcitydb/3dcitydb-docs/source/impexp/preferences/citygml-import.rst

    CityGML import preferences – gml:id handling.

-Per default, the Importer/Exporter assumes that the gml:id values associated with the city objects to be imported are globally unique and therefore imports them “as is” into the database.
+By default, the Importer/Exporter assumes that the gml:id values associated with the city objects to be imported are globally unique and therefore imports them “as is” into the database.
 Only in case a city object (or geometry object) lacks a gml:id, a UUID value will be